"Let the word of Christ dwell in you richly; teach and admonish one another in all wisdom..." Colossians 3:16a, NRSV

 Lectionary Bible Study

-The Sunday Lectionary Scriptures are the focus of this class that welcomes all who desire to dig deeper into the Bible, whether you are turning the pages for the first time or read it often.
+From September - May, the Sunday Lectionary Scriptures are the focus of this class that welcomes all who desire to dig deeper into the Bible, whether you are turning the pages for the first time or read it often.
 Bibles are provided, or bring your own as we seek to hear the Word of God together – speaking through its historical context, and for us today.
 Class meets in the Session Room on the 2nd floor of the Christian Education wing at 9:30 am.